 in very small doses is sometimes used by midwives when there is a lull or break in contractions.
 It has been found to have a quickening and strengthening quality to it that may help re-establish a stalled labor.

 Herbs Used During the Birth

 is known as a first-aid kit in one plant.
 In birth and the postpartum period, its quality as a well-established styptic or blood-stopper is extremely valuable.
-I used it on my baby’s cord stump to help the drying and healing process and ensure that tissue remained healthy.
-During the time immediately post-delivery, a combination of yarrow and motherwort is known to promote the uterus's closing, healing, and beginning the process of normalizing again.
+I used it on my baby’s cord stump to help the drying and recuperation process and ensure that tissue remained healthy.
+During the time immediately post-delivery, a combination of yarrow and motherwort is known to promote the uterus's closing and begin the process of normalizing again.

 After the birth of my son, I downed my weight in nettle infusions over the next three months, drinking up to a gallon a day to replenish my liquid resources: blood and milk, both.
 My husband scurried around the kitchen, bringing me dried apricots, jugs of nettle infusion, more jugs of oatstraw

 infusion, and yes, placenta smoothies, to bring me back to life after a wildly intense first birth experience.
 Without my faithful yellow dock and yarrow, I would not have been able to make the same transition into motherhood that I did.